-Time Required: One to two hours.
+Time required: 1 to 2 hours.

 - Remove the old wood fence post.
 Take the rails out of the rotted wood fence post if it is still standing and set them aside.
-Grab the old wood fence post and wiggle it — hard — in all directions until it loosens.
+Grab the old wood fence post and wiggle it—hard—in all directions until it loosens.
 Grasp the wood fence post firmly and pull it out of the ground.
 If it is broken, use a shovel to remove the part that remains in the ground.
 If the wood fence post is set into a concrete base, you can either dig up and remove the base or dig a new hole for the replacement wood fence post at a slight distance away from the original base.

 - Clear out or dig a new hole to install a new wood fence post.
 For the best results, you’ll want to use a narrow shovel known as a post-hole digger for this step.
 To use this two-handled shovel, shove it into the ground as hard as you can, then pry apart the two handles.
 While holding the handles wide open, lift and remove the tool from the soil.
 The metal scoops on the bottom may hold only a handful or two of dirt: This is normal and not a reflection on your strength or skill.
 Deposit the soil on the ground or a tarp and continue to dig out the hole.

 - Scrape as you dig.
 Use the prying end of a tamper tool to loosen the soil at the bottom of the hole and to scrape the sides, creating a narrow, straight-sided opening.
 Dig and scrape repeatedly until you reach the necessary depth to insert the new wood fence post.
 Usually, wood fence posts are 20 inches deep.
 If the original hole was not that deep, dig to a depth where the new support will be the same height as the other wood fence posts.